timescale/docs/tutorials/OLD_grafana/visualizations/candlestick.md

 asset is entering bullish or bearish territory, or whether its market activity is topping or bottoming out.

-This tutorial shows you how to:
+Follow along with this tutorial to learn how to:

 *   Create candlestick aggregates with raw data.
 *   Show transaction volume when querying with raw data.